 I believe they would rate me fairly highly.
 I took the time to foster relationships with all of my workers, and I believed that everyone was important to the company.
 I treated all of my employees with respect, without compromising sales and customer satisfaction.
 Of course, there were situations that required a degree of firmness, but I always remained fair.

-4. Are you comfortable reprimanding employees for negative behaviors?
+Are you comfortable reprimanding employees for negative behaviours?
 If so, can you provide your approach to discipline?

 During an evaluation, I remain professional and focus on the outcome of the employees' actions.
 I do not consider personal relationships at all, and I take the time to closely examine the written record of each employee.
 I feel that written records offer more information in regards to performance as opposed to my personal opinion.
 For example, if an employee has a history of showing up late, the issue must be addressed whether or not you enjoy working with the employee.
 If you fail to treat all of your employees equally, the team will fall apart.